-In my previous blog, I discussed why risk management services should be combined with document verification and facial recognition to enhance the digital onboarding process.
+In a previous blog, I discussed why risk management services should be combined with document verification and facial recognition to enhance the digital onboarding process.
 But that is just the start of the customer journey.

 Once your new customer has signed up, they will be able to access their accounts online at their convenience and make transactions quickly and securely.
 Having a good multi-factor authentication solution in place is vital, which is something we have advocated for decades.
 Nowadays customers have come to expect that a second factor is added when accessing their online bank account, be it a fingerprint or face recognition authentication on a mobile app, an OTP token or another solution.